johnazedo/johnazedo/README.md

 I often say that there are only two things that make me study and learn more: Solve problems and help others.

-- 🌱 I’m currently learning GoLang and Android NDK;
+- 🌱 I’m currently learning SpringBoot;
 - 🔭 I’m currently working with Android development using Kotlin;
 - 🎓 Undergraduate student of Bachelor of Information Technology at the Federal University of Rio Grande do Norte (UFRN).
 <!-- --- -->